alex-ui/dtp/README.md

     * Arguments separated by semicolons (";").
     * Variable names within « and » are taken as string literals to avoid issues.
     * Undeclared variables that have been called by their names in ``` dtp:* ``` are printed as "?".
+    * Variable names, values or index slot values can all be printed using various methods.
+The dot and the underscore serve different purposes: a dot before a variable's name or ID would print the variable's name, while an underscore prints its index slot value if it's before a variable's name (and viceversa).
+If none are written, a variable's name will print its value, unless it's within « and » (like mentioned before, it'd be treated as a string literal), and an index slot value will just print the number (since it's literally just an integer number, completely unrelated to variable logic).
+The following arguments are all the possible the cases:
+    	 1. :*(«foo») -> prints "foo" (not interpreted as a variable name, it's just another word).
+      2. :*(.foo) -> prints "foo" (this is redundant, will print its ID in the future).
+      3. :*(.0) -> prints "foo".
+      4. :*(foo) -> prints "12".
+      5. :*(_foo) -> prints "12".
+      6. :*(_0) -> prints "12".
+      7. :*(12) -> prints "12" (because this is just an integer being printed, not a variable).
+      8. :*(«12») -> prints "12" (also interpreted as a "word", or, at least, as a string.
+A one-digit number would be a character if this data type existed).
+      9. :*(_foo) -> prints "0" (the ID where "foo" is, which is the first one in this case, 0.
+Since just printing the variable name already prints its value, we can use the underscore for this).
+      10. :*(0) -> prints "0" (same case as ```:*(12)```, it's just interpreted as a regular integer number).

 #### Custom functions
 These functions are user-defined.
 They haven't been implemented yet.

+# TODO
+- Be able to print special characters with "|".
+- If the print function only has "|" or that plus a non-special character, it'll result in an error.
+- Make syntax, "compiler" (more like "interpreter") and execution errors.
+- IMPLEMENT.
+FUNCTIONS.
+NOW.
+- Make single character variable (char) and change this readme once it's done.
+- Some other stuff (lazy).